IIITLucknowSWEngg/CSAICSBTeam003/Architecture.md

 ---

 ## *9. Future Enhancements*
-- Add sequence diagrams to depict workflows like "Job Application" or "Profile Update."
+- Add sequence diagrams to depict workflows like "Job Application" or "Profile Update".
-- Include a deployment diagram to detail the physical infrastructure (cloud services, servers).
 - Extend component diagrams to include messaging and recommendation services.

 ---